andreas-legath/teched2025-XP266/exercises/ex0/README.md

 2. Click **Sign up for GiHhub**.

-3. Alternatevly, click on **Continue with Google** to sign up using social login.
+3. Alternatively, click on **Continue with Google** to sign up using social login.

 4. Follow the prompts to create your personal account.